VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 For more information, see [Models and Validation in ASP.NET MVC][modelvalidation] on MSDN.

-## Pushing Changes to the Read-side
+## Pushing changes to the read-side

 Some information about orders only needs to exist on the read-side.
 In particular, the information about partially fulfilled orders is only